A-Star100/A-Star100.github.io/README.md

 `python3 -m http.server`

-if you have Python 3 installed, or
+if you have Python 3 installed, or:

 `python -m simple-http-server`